 The biggest threat to global warming

 Based on verifiable facts, I will explain in the following, why growth of population and wealth primarily in developing and emerging countries is by far the biggest threat to global warming – if (and this is a very big „if“) this growth cannot be organized in an climate-friendly way.
 This would require e.g. the rapid development and implementation of technologies for CO2-free production of steel and cement as major sources of CO2 emissions, as well as the removal of CO2 from the atmosphere by means of bio or carbon engineering, which seems to be a promising approach.
+This includes Carbon Capture Storage (CCS) technologies as well as reforestation of woodland to remove CO2 from the atmosphere.

 The following intelligent and informative chart already provides a basic understanding of the problem.
 The chart illustrates the worldwide CO2 emissions per country/region against two important dimensions: size of population and CO2 emissions per capita.
 The data comes from the International Energy Agency (IEA), was published in 2018 and shows the 2016 status.
 The total CO2 emissions of a country/region are represented through a rectangle.
 The height of each rectangle reflects the CO2 emissions per capita and the width reflects the population.
 Countries/regions are sorted by CO2 emissions per capita, from the highest to the lowest.